Last verified: 17 days ago

 Absorption & Bioavailability

-Poor — sorbitol is poorly absorbed in the small intestine, which is why it draws water into the gut and can cause laxative effects.
-Most is fermented by gut bacteria or excreted.
+Poor — sorbitol is poorly absorbed in the small intestine, which is why it draws water into the gut and can cause laxative effects at higher doses

 Red Flags to Watch For

-- People with hereditary fructose intolerance (HFI) must strictly avoid sorbitol, as it is metabolized similarly to fructose and can cause serious metabolic harm
+- People with hereditary fructose intolerance must avoid sorbitol, as it is metabolized to fructose

-- Often listed as an 'inactive ingredient' but can cause real GI side effects, especially in sensitive individuals or at higher doses
+- Often listed as an inactive ingredient but can cause real GI side effects, especially in sensitive individuals or at high doses

 Products Containing Sorbitol